azkayasakha/azkayasakha/README.md

 ### Hi there, I'm Azka 👋

 I am a programmer from Indonesia.
-I am currently in vocational high school at Rabbaanii Islamic School majoring in software engineering.
+I am currently studying at Telkom University majoring in computer engineering.

 ## I'm a Student, Developer, and Content Creator!!!